 Patients present with a combination of severe back pain and upper and lower motor neuron deficits, similar to cauda equina syndrome, which include 1-3:

 - saddle anesthesia

 - loss of bowel reflex: incontinence

-- lower limb motor weakness, paraesthesia and numbness (mixed upper and lower motor neurone pattern)
+- lower limb motor weakness, paresthesia and numbness (mixed upper and lower motor neuron pattern)

-Unlike cauda equina syndrome which will only have lower motor neurone deficits, conus medullaris will have a combination of upper and lower motor neurone involvement 3.
+Unlike cauda equina syndrome which will only have lower motor neuron deficits, conus medullaris will have a combination of upper and lower motor neuron involvement 3.

-The conus medullaris lies in close proximity to nerve roots and injury to this region results in combined upper motor neurone and lower motor neurone features
+The conus medullaris lies in close proximity to nerve roots and injury to this region results in combined upper motor neuron and lower motor neuron features

 Conus medullaris injury can result most commonly from:

 - vascular lesions

 Depending on the suspected etiology in addition to MRI that is almost invariably indicated, CT and catheter angiography may also be required.
 The features will vary according to the causative pathology and are therefore discussed separately.

 Treatment and prognosis